nicolasj92/ai-on-sagemaker-hyperpod/CONTRIBUTION_GUIDE.md

 1) Open a Github issue first: before committing code, please open a Github issue describing your proposed changes so we can provide guidance and avoid duplicate work.
-2) Make sure yuor code renders properly locally.
+2) Make sure your code renders properly locally.
 Instructions on how to test locally can be found under each contribution section.

 ## Contributing Blueprints